 This is an appreciated improvement as agro investment was often overlooked because of its association with being difficult.
 However, after Nigeria slipped into a recession in 2016, the need to diversify the nation’s source of wealth became a subject of focus.

-For those who were passionate about investing in the agricultural industry in Nigeria but didn’t know how to go around the schematics, agric tech startups have become the ultimately, easy alternative.
-Agro investment is gearing up to be as easy as online shopping because of the following areas of improvement in agric tech.
+For those who were passionate about investing in the agricultural industry in Nigeria but didn’t know how to go around the schematics, Agric tech startups have become the ultimate, easy alternative.
+Agro investment is gearing up to be as easy as online shopping because of the following areas of improvement in Agric tech.

-With the availability of online farming, agric tech startups such as yours truly, Farmcrowdy, have changed the face of agricultural investment in Nigeria.
-You want to invest in a farm and make profit without worrying about getting your hands dirty?
+With the availability of online farming, Agric tech startups such as yours truly, Farmcrowdy, have changed the face of agricultural investment in Nigeria.
+You want to invest in a farm and make profits without worrying about getting your hands dirty?
 It’s now as easy as clicking a button or downloading an app on your mobile device.

 Farmcrowdy has drastically transformed agro investment by serving as this bridge.
-Similarly, other agric tech startups are providing services along various parts of the agric value chain, such as HelloTractor which serves to connect farmers in need of a tractor with people looking to rent out their tractors.
-Also, after successful farming and harvesting, there are agric tech startups which connect farmers with people in need of their produce.
+Similarly, other Agric tech startups are providing services in various areas of the Agric value chain, such as HelloTractor which serves to connect farmers in need of a tractor with people looking to rent out their tractors.
+Also, after successful farming and harvesting, there are Agric tech startups which connect farmers with people in need of their produce.

-A farmer’s efforts during planting season can be ruined due to extreme weather.
-The inability to predict the outcome of an investment was a stumbling block to agro investment but not anymore.
+A farmer’s efforts during planting season can be ruined due to extreme weather so the inability to predict the outcome of an agro-investment was and is still a big hurdle to cross.

 Farmers can now obtain information needed to predict and manage farm activities to avoid product failure and enhance food production.

-Agricultural Technology encompasses two things and to succeed in it, you need to have a good grasp of both.
-Farmers have a good grasp of the agricultural aspect but business could still be slacking if they do not have a good enough grasp of the technological aspect.
+Agricultural technology encompasses two things and to succeed in it, you need to have a good grasp of both.
+Farmers have a good grasp of the agricultural aspect but the business could still be slacking if they do not have a good enough grasp of the technological aspect.

 Luckily, startups such as Farmcrowdy make it a priority to train farmers on modern farming techniques to keep up to date with innovative technology.
 This improves the farm manager’s outcome and ultimately leads to development in Nigeria.

 As Bill Gates put it, “Ultimately, it’s the way human beings with our vast storage of ingenuity, deploy the power of technology and tools that makes the biggest difference.”
-Agric tech startups have the potential to grow more food and increase all round productivity in the world which is why they (we) will keep looking for innovative ways to make agro investment easier.
+Agric tech startups have the potential to grow more food and increase productivity in the world which is why we will keep looking for innovative ways to make agro investment easier.